Cash Before You Die

 You probably wonder why.
 Having super is good.
-Leaving super for your children sounds like a nice thing to do.
-And it is… but you might leave them a lot more if you cash out in time.
+Being frugal is good.
+Leaving super for your children is good.
+It sounds like a nice thing to do.
+And it is… but if you don’t cash out in time, your adult children will receive less than you think.

-If you wait too long, your super might leave a massive tax-bill in its trail.
-And what will your children remember more – your super or the tax bill that came with it?
+If you wait too long, your super will leave a nasty tax-bill behind.
+And your children will remember what – your super or the tax bill that came with it?

 But you probably shake your head and remember the terrible time when your spouse died.
 You had both just turned 65.
 And back then you received his or her entire super without any tax to pay.
 So why can’t you do the same for your children?

 Death Benefit Dependant

 The answer is just one phrase – tax dependant – also referred to as a death benefit dependant.

 Death benefit dependant is the term the ITAA97 uses.
 Tax dependant is the colloquial term most people, including the ATO, use.
 Two different words.
 Same thing.

 As a spouse you qualified as a tax dependant.
 A spouse, a child under 18 as well as anybody in an interdependency relationship with or financially dependent on the deceased is considered a tax dependant.
-And tax dependants receive the entire death benefit tax-free.
+And tax dependants receive the lump sum death benefit tax-free.

 But your children are neither under 18 nor live in an interdepencey relationship with or are financially dependant on you.
 So they don’t qualify as tax dependants.
-And so they will pay tax on any taxable component that comes their way as part of your super.
+And so they will pay tax on any taxable component that comes their way.

 This concept of a tax dependant links back to the sole purpose of superannuation.
-Its sole purpose is to provide for your retirement and/or your death benefit dependants when you no longer can.
+Its sole purpose is to provide for your retirement and/or your tax dependants when you no longer can.
 For that purpose your super received massive tax concessions over the years.

-But anything that is left over when you die clearly wasn’t needed for your retirement or any death benefit dependants.
+But anything that is left over when you die without tax dependants clearly wasn’t needed for your retirement or tax dependants.
 So the legislator wants those concessions back.